 This article was written for version 6.2 of Monitor, it could work on both lower and higher version if nothing else is stated.

-This article describes how to use the query handler to send passive results to op5 Monitor.
-These types of passive results can be used for scrips that is not scheduled by op5 Monitor to perform checks.
+This article describes how to use the query handler function of mon to send passive results to OP5 Monitor.
+These types of passive results can be used in scripts that are not scheduled by OP5 Monitor to perform checks.

-To send a passive result to op5 Monitor we use the command 'mon qh query command run' or writing directly to the socket.
+To send a passive result to OP5 Monitor we use the command 'mon qh query command run' or alternatively by writing directly to the Nagios query handler socket.
 Both methods are described in this how-to.
-Using the mon-command is a debugging tool.
-For implementations where passive results are sent to the monitor server using the socket is the preferred way.
+The use of the mon command is more useful as a debugging tool.
+For working implementations where passive results are sent to the OP5 monitor, using sockets is preferred.

-To send a passive result for a service using the query handler the command looks like this:
+To send a passive result for a service using the query handler the commands looks like this: